 After we send out a prescription to a pharmacy, we cannot move that existing script to a different pharmacy.
 Please call the new pharmacy where you would like to fill your medications and ask them to contact the old pharmacy where the prescriptions were originally sent and the new pharmacy pull the prescriptions to fill at the new pharmacy.

 It’s totally understandable to want to transfer to a different therapist, sometimes people just don’t click!
-This is a normal process, and we ask that you contact your existing therapist to request they start the transfer process.
+This is a normal process, and we ask that you contact your existing therapist to request they start the transfer process if there are openings with other therapists.

 You can request your records by filling out this Forms or come to our clinic at 821 Saginaw St. South to fill out the records request form in person.